InakiUrrutia/Projet_Tutor-/README.md

 # Projet_Tutore
-Graphic representation of a Cloud System Elasticity
+Graphic representation of Cloud System Elasticity

 ### How to use
 Use python Server.py or launch launch_server.cmd program to start a server